-Over the Counter (OTC) supplemental coverage

-Over the Counter (OTC) items are drugs and health related products that do not need a prescription.
-More than 1,000 OTC items are covered by this plan, as allowed by Medicare.

-Example of covered items include:
+What you must pay when you get Services that are covered for you these services ambulatory surgical center.
+Out-of-Network 40% coinsurance for each Medicarecovered visit to an outpatient hospital facility.
+40% coinsurance for each Medicarecovered visit to an ambulatory surgical center.
+Over the Counter (OTC) supplemental coverage In-Network 0% of the total Over the Counter (OTC) items are drugs and health related products that do not cost of qualified need a prescription.
+More than 1,000 OTC items are covered by this plan, as OTC items, up to allowed by Medicare. the \$50 quarterly Example of covered items include: maximum.
+Toothpaste Out-of-Network Eye drops OTC items must be ordered from Nasal spray the plan's Vitamins approved service.
+Cough drops We do not reimburse for OTC Pain relievers items purchased Antacids from retail stores or other mail order First aid items services And more...

-- Toothpaste

-- Eye drops

-- Nasal spray

-- Vitamins

-- Cough drops

-- Pain relievers

-- Antacids

-- First aid items

-- And more...

 Here are the ways to access your benefit: